aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/convert-word-document-to-png/_index.md

 title: Convert Word Document to PNG – Aspose.Words for .NET
 articleTitle: Convert Word Document to PNG
 linktitle: Convert Word Document to PNG
 description: "Convert Word document to PNG.
-NPOI does not provide an opportunity to work with formats other than Word."
+NPOI does not provide an opportunity to work with formats other than Word using C#."
 type: docs
 weight: 10
 url: /net/convert-word-document-to-png/